 Best Restaurants in Naples & the Amalfi Coast

-Naples and the Amalfi Coast have drawn people in search of culinary excellence for centuries; few places can compete with their classical origins and the freshness and vibrancy of local ingredients.
-Moreover, despite their marked differences – Naples is chaotic, and sprawling while the Amalfi Coast is simply enchanting and idyllic – both of these distinct personalities within the Campanian region share a love of only using the finest, seasonal ingredients to create a veritable Valhalla for your taste buds.
-Make no mistake, you come to Naples and Amalfi to eat and drink as much as you do to relax and explore its incredible architectural heritage.
+Naples and the Amalfi Coast have drawn people searching for culinary excellence for centuries; few places can compete with their classical origins and the freshness and vibrancy of local ingredients.
+Moreover, despite their marked differences – Naples is chaotic and sprawling while the Amalfi Coast is simply enchanting and idyllic – both of these distinct personalities within the Campanian region share a love of only using the finest, seasonal ingredients to create a veritable Valhalla for your taste buds.
+Make no mistake; you come to Naples and Amalfi to eat and drink as much as you do to relax and explore its incredible architectural heritage.

-So there are many culinary highlights in store for you during your Campanian odyssey, including: Italy’s best pizza, spaghetti alle vongole (with clams), pasta cacio e pepe (pasta with caciocavallo cheese), Coniglio all’ ischiatana (roasted rabbit with garlic, chilli, tomato and white wine) and our favorite dessert, pastiera napolenta, which is an unbelievably citrus-scented ricotta tart.
+So there are many culinary highlights in store for you during your Campanian odyssey, including Italy’s best pizza, spaghetti alle vongole (with clams), pasta cacio e pepe (pasta with caciocavallo cheese), Coniglio all’ ischiatana (roasted rabbit with garlic, chili, tomato, and white wine) and our favorite dessert, pastiera napolenta, which is an unbelievably citrus-scented ricotta tart.
 Not to mention a host of fantastic local wines, like the stellar white Greco di tufo and the potent red Aglianico.
-In fact, the only potential fly in this seductive ointment is that, like all touristy areas, some lackluster venues do exist; therefore we’ve done all the hard work for you and selected our top choices for dining out in Naples and the Amalfi Coast below:
+The only potential fly in this seductive ointment is that, like all touristy areas, some lackluster venues do exist; therefore, we’ve done all the hard work for you and selected our top choices for dining out in Naples and the Amalfi Coast below:

 Address: Via dei Tribunali, 32, Naples, Campania, 80138